volcanocc/React-Volcano/README.md

 $ gulp serve
 ```

-After development, you can run this task to generate production code.
+After development, you can run this task to production code.
 ```
 $ gulp build
 ```